These caramel cookie cups are so delicious and easy to make. It takes less than 40 minutes to make this no-mixer dessert from start to finish.

 - 1 large egg

-Combine flour, baking soda, salt and cornstarch in a medium bowl and set aside.
+- Place the flour, baking soda and salt in a medium bowl, set aside.

 - Melt the butter halfway over medium heat in a small-medium pan.
 Remove from the heat and stir with a spoon so the butter cools fast.

 - Place the brown sugar, granulated sugar and melted butter in a large bowl and mix with a whisk until combined well.

 - Add the egg and stir for a couple of seconds until combined.
 Mix in the vanilla.

 - Add flour mixture in 2-3 batches until it is totally incorporated.
 You can use a whisk in your first batch but then use a spoon/spatula as it makes stirring easier.